Seemor

 The practical version

-The best Italian food in the world is in Rome.
+The best Italian food in our database is in Rome.
 You just have to know which Rome you're eating in.

 Explore restaurants mentioned in this article: